 When an app is reverse engineered successfully, hackers are able to access a vast array of information that they can either steal and monetize in its own right, or use to launch further attacks on the app.
-The range of issues reverse-engineering creates for developers and publishers is extensive.
+The range of issues reverse-engineering creates for developers and publishers is extensive and usually combined with other entries on the list of OWASP top 10 mobile threats.
 It includes:

 - Cryptographic keys and ciphers being revealed

 - Intellectual property (including code and algorithms) being stolen